PostHog/posthog.com/contents/blog/a-chat-with-sid.md

 ## Don't ask what I did

-"Being the pricing genius I am, I charged a [trillion dollar company] $1,500 per annum for 5,000 seats.
+"Being the pricing genius I am, I charged a (>$100Bn valuation) company $1,500 per annum for 5,000 seats.
 The insurance to cover the contract was significantly more than the contract itself".
 Stay humble!

 Sid summed up the call perfectly - "don't ask so much about what I did, but ask how I'd approach things now".